FreeTymeKiyan/LeetCode-Sol-Res/README.md

 # LeetCode-Sol-Res

 This repository contains my solutions and resources on [LeetCode Online Judge](https://oj.leetcode.com) algorithm problems.
-Most of my solutions are derived from my own implementation, the problem discussion section and [ninechapter.com](http://www.ninechapter.com).
-These solutions are also cleaned and optimized according to my preference, which makes them more readable and understandable.
+Most of the solutions are derived from my own implementation, the problem discussion section and [ninechapter.com](http://www.ninechapter.com).

+All solutions are carefully cleaned and optimized, thus more readable and understandable!

+Some resources related to LeetCode are in "Resources".
+More resources will be added.

-There are also some other problems that worth taking a look.
-I put them in Other for reference.
+Some other problems that worth taking a look are put in "Other" for reference.

 ## Features

 ### Understandable Solutions

-* All free problems are divided into 3 files according to its relative level: easy, middle and hard.
+* Level Categorization: Easy, Middle and Hard.
-* All solutions have problem description and tags at the top.
+* Problem Description and Tags at the top for all Problems.
-* All solutions have solution explanation before function.
-* All solutions have in line comment on certain key points.
-* Some solutions have several different solutions to compare, the first solution is my recommendation.
+* Solution Explanation Provided.
+* In-line Comment for key Points.
+* Different Solutions for Comparison.

 ### Solutions Table for Quick Review

-I build a table for all solutions, which has the frequency of problems.
-Frequency is derived from online resources and my own interview experience.
-It would be of great help if you are on the way to an interview.
-You can do a very quick review with the help of it.
+A table for all solutions, providing name, level, idea, code and frequency for each problem.
+Important and hard problems have bold title and key points are marked red.
+Great for reference and review purpose!

+* Frequency: derived from online resources and my own interview experience.
+* Idea: the description of the general idea of the solution.
+* Code: key steps in implementation.

+Time and Space efficiency will be added.

 ## Resources

+Current resources are as followed:

-1. Problems list of Clean Code Handbook published by LeetCode
+1. Problems list of Clean Code Handbook published by LeetCode.
-2. An .xlsx file for frequency and solutions
+2. An .xlsx file for frequency and solutions.

+More resources are to be added.

 ## References